Avnet/Fujikura-beamforming/README.md

 When the program closes, a **Fujikura TCP Host.ini** file that stores some of the user’s selections is saved in the same directory.

-Make sure that the ZCU208 is booted, as shown in [Figure 8](#"figure-8–ZCU208-booted").
+Make sure that the ZCU208 is booted, as shown in [Completed boot sequence](#figure-ZCU208-booted).

 The first time you run the C# GUI, you will have to enter the ZCU208 IP address, before clicking **Open TCP Port**.